Unveiling the Mystery: What's the Square Root of 74? A Deep Dive into Square Roots and Approximation Techniques

 Introduction: Understanding Square Roots

 A square root of a number is a value that, when multiplied by itself (squared), gives the original number.
-For example, the square root of 9 is 3 because 3 * 3 = 9.
+Consider this: for example, the square root of 9 is 3 because 3 * 3 = 9.
 The square root of 74, however, isn't a whole number.
 It's an irrational number, meaning it cannot be expressed as a simple fraction and its decimal representation continues infinitely without repeating.
 This characteristic makes finding its exact value impossible, but we can get very close using various approximation methods.
 This is crucial because many real-world problems require estimating irrational numbers to achieve practical solutions.

 Method 1: The Babylonian Method (or Heron's Method)